gonX/OpenTabletDriver/README.md

 # Supported Tablets

-All statuses of tablets that are supported, untested, and planned to be supported can be found here.
-Common issue workarounds can be found in the wiki for your platform.
+All statuses of tablets that are supported can be found here.

 - [Supported Tablets](https://opentabletdriver.net/Tablets)